Will Hong Kong remain Asia’s financial centre?

 Although he added it was just one factor that affected the territory, rather than a “fatal flaw”.

 But Ho points out that despite the fact Hong Kong is no longer the only renminbi offshore centre in the world, it is still by far the biggest.

 He says: “Renminbi internationalisation is one thing, but you will still need the infrastructure supporting it, such as professional services, accounting, legal professions, and Hong Kong has all of these.”

 Yeung agrees: “The talent and expertise that has been built up over the last few years in terms of running the offshore renminbi market still differentiates Hong Kong from other global and regional financial centres in Asia.
 Many banks have already established their trading desks here.”

-But Hong Kong faces significant political uncertainty, while the process for how its chief executive will be selected in 2017 remains deeply controversial.
+But Hong Kong faces significant political uncertainty, while the process for how its Chief Executive will be selected in March remains deeply controversial.
 Concerns over the process triggered the Umbrella Movement in September 2014, with protestors occupying strategic locations in Hong Kong for several weeks.

 Yeandle says: “There are concerns out there and it is impacting on Hong Kong’s popularity.
 The one thing that financial professionals really hate is uncertainty.

 “Certainly the governance of Hong Kong is a big factor and it is a worry for people.”

 But Yeung disagrees.
 He says: “As long as the local politics does not involve any major change to monetary policy, then I do not think it is a problem.
 The banks here are pretty remote from the politics.
 It is just business as usual.”